Hi! I’m Carrie.

 My Path To Doula Work

 I’ve always been interested in and passionate about pregnancy, birth, babies, and reproductive health.
 After I finished graduate school in 2011, I decided to become a doula.
 I wanted to support pregnant people and their families in feeling calm and confident about their birthing and parenting choices and experiences.
-I believe that every birthing person has an inner source of courage, strength, and intuition— it’s an absolute honor to witness and hold space for them during this life-changing transition.
+I believe that every birthing person has an inner source of courage, strength, and intuition— it’s an absolute honor to witness and hold space during this life-changing transition.

 I completed my DONA-approved doula training in June 2012 and attended my first two births that year in the Washington DC area.
 I became certified as a birth doula through DONA International in January 2014.
 Since 2012, I’ve attended births in New Mexico, Virginia, and Washington DC.